awslabs/aws-dotnet-messaging/src/AWS.Messaging.Lambda/README.md

 In AWS Lambda, the service takes care of reading the messages from the SQS queue and invoking your Lambda functions with the message events.
 This plugin allows you to feed the incoming Lambda event to message processing framework so it can dispatch the messages to the `IMessageHandler`.

 ## Example

-**Notice:** *This library is still in active development and has not been published to NuGet.org yet.*

 To get started, add the `AWS.Messaging.Lambda` NuGet package to your project:
 ```